SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/heroku.md

 You will now be able to see Heroku logs flowing into that http source in Sumo Logic.
 You can also attach the same url to multiple apps with a single log drain.

-### Collecting Mertic Logs
+## Collecting Mertic Logs for Heroku

-This Heroku Labs log-runtime-metrics feature adds experimental support for enabling visibility into load and memory usage for running dynos.
+The Heroku Labs log-runtime-metrics feature adds experimental support for enabling visibility into load and memory usage for running dynos.
 Per-dyno stats on memory use, swap use, and load average are inserted into the app’s log stream where they can be seen via heroku logs --tail, used for graphs or alerting via an add-on which consumes app logs, or sent to a log drain.
 There is no cost incurred by enabling this feature.

 To collect metric logs for an app, follow these steps:
 1. Attach a log drain to the app.
 You can either attach a Sumo Logic add-on or a HTTPS log drain as explained in the [Collecting Logs for Heroku](#Collecting-Logs-for-Heroku) section.